Search

 Show the Value of What You Do: Measuring and Achieving Success in Any Endeavor

-Sometimes the value of your work, the projects you undertake, or the initiatives you tackle is unclear.
+Sometimes, how to show the value of what you do – your work, the projects you undertake, or the initiatives you tackle – is unclear.
 In this era of evidence-based inquiry, value needs to be complete, accurate, credible, and compelling.
 However, when asked to show the value of a project or program, many individuals do not have a systematic approach to achieving success, measuring that success, or reporting that success.
-Figure 1 shows the traditional approach to this dilemma compared to the Show the Value Approach.
+Figure 1 shows the Phillips ROI method from the ROI Institute and displays the traditional approach to this dilemma compared to the Show the Value Approach.
+Learn how to measure success and show the value of what you do by using the Phillips ROI methodology.

 Delivering and Measuring Success